 The project has also gained the attention of Italian and European institutions, receiving the High Patronage of the European Parliament, the Patronage of the Italian Ministry of Education, University and Research, as well as the Ministry of Foreign Affairs and International Cooperation.

 In 2017, the Ex Nihilo Zero Conference was convened during which ongoing studies and activities were presented.
 It took place under the auspices of the G7 Italian Presidency and was organized in collaboration with the Italian Ministry of Education, University and Research.
 It was opened by the addresses, among others, of the Special Envoy for freedom of religion or belief outside the EU, Ján Figel’, the Rector of the University of Bologna, Francesco Ubertini, and the Secretary of FSCIRE, Alberto Melloni.
 During the five-day conference there were 133 panels, amounting to a total of 568 interventions and 950 participants.

 The same success characterized the First and Second Annual Conferences, hosted by FSCIRE in Bologna: more than a thousand participants came from all over Europe, and from Russia, Ukraine, Israel, Sudan, Korea, Pakistan, Malaysia, Chile, Colombia, China, India.
 During the 2018 conference, the Emilia-Romagna Region and FSCIRE established the Giuseppe Alberigo award, which offers 20,000 euros to an established scholar and 10,000 to an early career one.
 Alberigo dedicated 54 years of work to FSCIRE, and the award is in memory of his impassioned and critical contribution.

 The 2020 Conference was held online, due to the pandemic conditions.
-In the coming years, EuARe conferences will be held in Bologna every other year.
+Since then, EuARe conferences are held in Bologna every other year.

 Team and contacts